So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - The prime objective is to understand the hierarchy and function of the Mughal harems

-- The project work will help bust misconceptions and speculations around the imperial harems.
+- The project work will help bust misconceptions and speculations about the imperial harems.

 What to Include?